Identifying overlapping terrorist cells from the Noordin Top actor-event network: Model formulation

 \subsection{Selecting the number of clusters and criterion to allocate units}

 We select the Deviance Information Criterion \citep[DIC]{spiegelhalter2002bayesian} as the model selection criterion.
+This criterion has the property of being the large sample (robust) version of the AIC \citep[Ch.
+3.5]{claeskens2008model}.
 In the DIC, two quantities are balanced, namely the goodness-of-fit and the complexity of the model.
 In this paper, we rely on the version DIC$_3$ proposed in \cite{celeux2006deviance}, as the original version does not deal properly with latent variables:

 where both terms can be computed starting from the values sampled at each iteration $t=1,\dots,T$ of the MCMC algorithm.
 In particular, and In a set of competing models, differing from one another only by $K$, we select the one with the lowest associated DIC$(K)$ value.